 For those who might be wondering how to setup your custom dimension via the GA tag, check out the following documentation: Google Analytics Custom Dimensions & Metrics

-If you want to really delve into custom definitions, then get acquainted with Simo’s great blogs around the topic such as these:
+If you want to really delve into custom definitions, then get acquainted with Simo’s great blogs around the topic such as:

 I hope that helps answer some of the questions you may have had around custom definitions within the google analytics environment, feel free to share some of your fantastic use cases for custom definitions in the comments below or reach out to our team for a free proposal!